shixiaoquan/react-native-webview-file-upload-android/README.md

 ## Requirements
-This has been tested with (and has a peerDependency in package.json on `react-native` `^0.40.0`).
-It _might_ work with earlier versions.
-If it does, please feel free to open a PR amending the peerDependencies in package.json.
+This has been tested with (and has a peerDependency in package.json on `react-native` `^0.55.0`).
+Please see the compatibility section above for further information on compatibility with earlier versions.
+This version of the library _might_ work with earlier versions of React Native.
+If it does, please open a PR amending the peerDependencies in package.json.

 ## Installation